The Battle of Admin Box

 Japanese troops triumphant

 Admin Box was a scrub-covered bowl, surrounded by jungle-clad hills; exposed throughout, with nowhere to hide from Japanese artillery, mortars & snipers.
-There were insufficient troops to hold perimeters; instead, counter-attacks by West Yorkshire Regt & Grant tanks of the 25th Dragoons drove off encroaching Japanese.
+There were insufficient troops to hold perimeters; instead, counter-attacks by West Yorkshire Regt & Lee tanks of the 25th Dragoons drove off encroaching Japanese.

 Night attacks were the most terrifying.
 West York’s regimental history relates that